Montana becomes 1st state to ban TikTok; law likely to be challenged - KESQ

 Some lawmakers, the FBI and officials at other agencies are concerned the video-sharing app, owned by the Chinese tech company ByteDance, could be used to allow the Chinese government to access information on American citizens or push pro-Beijing misinformation that could influence the public.
 TikTok says none of this has ever happened.

+On Wednesday, Gianforte also announced he was prohibiting the use of all social media applications tied to foreign adversaries on state equipment and for state businesses in Montana effective on June 1.
+Among the apps he listed are WeChat, whose parent company is headquartered in China; and Telegram Messenger, which was founded in Russia.

-Gianforte signed the legislation after it easily passed through Montana’s GOP-controlled Legislature.
+The legislation, drafted by the attorney general’s office, easily passed through Montana’s GOP-controlled Legislature.

+Gianforte had wanted to expand the TikTok bill to include apps tied to foreign adversaries, but the legislature did not send the bill to him until after the session ended, preventing him from offering any amendments.

 Montana’s new law prohibits downloads of TikTok in the state and would fine any “entity” — an app store or TikTok — $10,000 per day for each time someone “is offered the ability” to access the social media platform or download the app.
 The penalties would not apply to users.